-In planning and performing my audit of the financial statements, I considered the Eufaula City Board of Education's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Board's internal control.
+In planning and performing my audit of the financial statements, I considered the Eufaula City Board of Education's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Board's internal control.
 Accordingly, I do not express an opinion on the effectiveness of the Board's internal control.